HariSekhon/lib/README.md

 ##### IO::Socket::SSL failing self-signed certs, not respecting no verify #####

 Workaround is to create the hidden touch file below in the same top-level directory as the library to make this it include and use Net::SSL instead of IO::Socket::SSL.
-The side affect is that Net::SSL doesn't seem to validate certificates at all
+The down side is that Net::SSL doesn't seem to validate certificates at all.
 ```
 touch .use_net_ssl
 ```